retched/ZC-USPSRestful/README.md

 This module provides ZenCart sellers the ability to offer United States Postal Service (USPS) shipping rates to their customers during checkout.
 This is done by pulling the rates directly from the USPS RestAPI.

 This module supports ZenCart versions 1.5.8 onward innately.
-(Support for 1.5.7 and backward is not necessarily guaranteed but is plausible.
-Read the Installation steps below for more details.)
-This script was primarily written with PHP8 in mind.
-(It might have problems working with PHP7.)
+Work is being done to allow the module to work with ZenCart 1.5.7.
+(Read the first FAQ below)

 ## Version

 Last Stable Release: 0.2.0
 Released January 17, 2025 for ZenCart 2.1.0.
 (Has been tested with ZenCart 2.0.0 and ZenCart 2.1.0)

-Current Developmental Version: 0.3.0
-_- In Development -_
+Next Version Number: 0.3.0

 ### Version History

 - 0.0.0
-  _Nothing.
-This was a placeholder for the module to obtain the plugin ID for the encapsulated version.
-This version should not be downloaded as it only contains a simplified README\.md._
+  _Development version.
+This version contains an incomplete thought and should not be used in production unless you are absolutely sure what you are doing.._
 - 0.1.0
   First "release".
 - 0.2.0